akeneo/pim-helpcenter/content/updates/03-2020/3-keep-improving-data-quality.md

 ::: meta-data type="Improvement" features="Data Quality Insights, Spell-check, Data Quality" available="5th of March" link-to-doc="../articles/improve-data-quality.html#improve-data-quality"
 :::

-To help always achieve a better data quality content, **spell-check and suggestions are now available on text area attributes having the rich text editor enabled** (WYSIWYG).
+To help reach a higher data quality content yet, **spell-check and suggestions are now available on text area attributes with rich text editor enabled** (WYSIWYG).

 The spell-check feature now **supports four new languages**: Italian 🇮🇹, Swedish 🇸🇪, Danish 🇩🇰 and Dutch 🇳🇱.
 This means that you can now have spelling mistakes automatically detected for no more than 8 locales.
 Mistakes are no longer allowed! :wink: